Wuling Xingchi: Chevrolet Groove

 The Xingchi was rebadged as the second-generation Chevrolet Groove and unveiled on 26 June 2025.
 It replaced the first-generation Groove, which is a rebadged Baojun 510 for the Middle Eastern and Latin American markets.
-It was also launched in the Philippines, where it replaced the Chevrolet Tracker, on 30 July 2025.
+It was also launched in the Philippines on 30 July 2025, where it replaced the Chevrolet Tracker.
+In early 2026, the Groove also entered into the Cambodian market, expanding Chevrolet's regional presence.